Master 35/4 3rd Feb or 6th April $2399

 - Grab a copy of Gandy’s Australian Boating manual and look through it in detail.

 - An interview assessment is held by us at the end of the course.
-This lasts approximately 1 hour and covers the required skills and knowledge for coxswain 1.
-A satisfactory result in this is required before being deemed competent.
-Students can resit with a 1 week wait between each attempt. each interview is an additional cost of $50 for an outside assessor.
-This is a transition based on changes being introduced by AMSA in mid 2017 where there will be no AMSA oral interview.
+This lasts approximately 1 hour and covers the required skills and knowledge for Master 35m.
+A satisfactory result in this is required before being deemed competent and issue of certificate.